litentry/litentry-docs/src/introduction/introduction.md

 # Introduction

 Litentry is a second layer protocol and infrastructure based on Substrate.
-It focuses on Identity of person and IoT devices, and the authorization and permissions granted by the Person or IoT devices.
+It focuses on identity data management, authorization and monetization.

-The objective of Litentry is to
+Litentry provides tools to:

-1. make it possible for any third-party to allow users to access the their website or offline services using an Substrate Account ID as an identifier or an access token.
-It based on Substrate so it could easily integrated cross chain nature of Polkadot Network.
-So it could connect with either the existed Blockchain ecosystem like Ethereum and Substrate.
+1. make it possible for any third-party to allow users to access the web app or offline services using an identifier related to their Substrate Account ID as an access token.
+It based on Substrate so it could easily be integrated cross chains on Polkadot Network.
+In addition, it could connect with either the existed Blockchain ecosystem like Ethereum and Substrate.

-2. Get back the control of user access history and privacy data generated in using the app or the service, a user is able to store these encrypted identity information locally or on a authorized cloud service.
+2. Get back the control of user access history and privacy data generated in the apps or services, a user is able to store these encrypted identity related data on a decentralized storage like IPFS or Arweave, or on-chain Database.

 3. Share the identity anonymously between different platforms, a user do not need to create multiple accounts in order to use different services, and prevent these services for building user profile.

-4. The protocol includes the authentication of IoT devices, which helps the organization and person to implement easy identity access management.
+No password, no registration, no migration barriers.